ouspg/ouspg.github.io/content/guides/archlinux/index.md

 # Arch Linux with Black Arch repositories

 Lightweight and customised Arch Linux-based virtual machine can be used in many courses.
-This Linux distribution might have a different package manager than many have used, but it has *an excellent wiki* for possible problem situations.
+This Linux distribution might have a different package manager than many have used, but it has *an excellent wiki* for possible problem situations and is a good guide.
 See [Arch Linux Wiki.](https://wiki.archlinux.org/)

 The virtual machine has only a minimal amount of tools pre-installed in case you don't have enough space on a hard drive.